Penal Code 422.7 PC is one of California’s hate crime statutes that imposes an additional penalty on an accused whenever:

 - Monique perpetrates misdemeanor trespass (under PC 602) while throwing rocks at her neighbor’s window because of his sexual orientation.

-But, per Penal Code 422.7, if a person commits a misdemeanor that is also proven to be a hate crime, then the misdemeanor becomes a wobbler offense.
+If you commit a misdemeanor also proven to be a hate crime, the misdemeanor becomes a wobbler offense.
 This means the crime can be charged as either a misdemeanor or a felony, at the prosecutor’s discretion.

 Our California criminal defense attorneys will highlight the following in this article: